 Final examination (3 hours): 50%

 Laboratory work: 30%.
 Students must achieve a pass mark in their laboratory work to achieve an overall pass grade.

 Online assessment: 10%

-Two 1-hour lectures, one 1-hour workshop, one 1-hour tutorial and one 3-hour laboratory per week
+Three 1-hour lectures, one 1-hour tutorial and one 3-hour laboratory per week

 See also Unit timetable information